NBA Rumors: Sixers May Fire Brett Brown If They Lose Game 7

 The latter game may also determine who coaches the 76ers next year.

-One repor this weekend states that Sixers coach Brett Brown needs to win Game 7 to keep his job, while going on to say that a trip to the NBA Finals could be necessary for Brown to remain Philadelphia’s coach.
+One report this weekend states that Sixers coach Brett Brown needs to win Game 7 to keep his job, while going on to say that a trip to the NBA Finals could be necessary for Brown to remain Philadelphia’s coach.

 Brown “needs an N.B.A. finals berth to keep his job.
 Brown, I’m told, has little chance of surviving a second-round exit,” The New York Times‘ Marc Stein wrote this weekend.

-Kyle Neubeck, who covers the team for Philly Voice, followd up with Sixers sources and reported that “no one is focused on anything other than Game 7 on Sunday night, and any declarations about what they will or won’t do in hypothetical scenarios are simply speculation.”
+Kyle Neubeck, who covers the team for Philly Voice, followed up with 76ers sources and reported that “no one is focused on anything other than Game 7 on Sunday night, and any declarations about what they will or won’t do in hypothetical scenarios are simply speculation.”

 Brett Brown's Job In Jeopardy? https://t.co/kcncct8roJ pic.twitter.com/sByyxXn5yy